Hand / Eye Coordination activities for disabled children with behavioural and / or sensory difficulties

 This page is for Leaping Leopards – disabled children with behavioural and / or sensory difficulties.

 Hand eye coordination is very important to help children with autism, sensory processing disorder and ADHD with every day activities of daily living and fine motor skills.

 Hand/ eye coordination is the relationship with what we see and how we use our hands.
 As we develop, we no longer need to look at our hands to be able to use them.
 We connect what we see with our eyes and move our hands accordingly.
 This skill is developed through much practice and is essential for every day tasks such as dressing, eating, playing sport, climbing, writing and even using a tablet.

 Before trying these exercises, take a minute to prepare your child.
-To wake up their muscles, squeeze their hands, tips of their fingers and their arms.
-You could also use a brush along their skin, or a vibrating massager.
+To wake up their muscles squeeze their hands, tips of their fingers and their arms.
+You could also massage or use a brush along their skin, or a vibrating implement.
 All of these can help to make your child more aware of their fingers/ hand/ arm which can then help them be more accurate and learn more effectively.

 Remember to praise the effort rather than the result to motivate them to keep putting in effort and not be put off if they don’t succeed.

-Most of these activities will feel like fun anyhow but feel free to adapt the hand eye coordination exercise to make it more entertaining for your child.
+Most of these activities will feel like fun anyhow but feel free to adapt the exercise to make it more entertaining for your child.